jwinarske/rkboot/README.rst

 - GPIO0A5 is connected to an active-low "power" button.
 This is read in a _`SPI Recovery` setup.
 - if loading from SPI is configured, it tries to read using the normal 0x0b 'fast read' command with 3 address and 1 dummy byte at 50 MHz on the SPI1 pins
 - if loading from SD is configured, it will configure the SD pins on GPIO4B0-5 (inclusive) and the card detect pin on GPIO0A7.
+- if loading from eMMC is configured, it will configure GPIO0A5 as the eMMC power enable pin.

 These assumptions hold as described on the RockPro64 and the Pinebook Pro.
 On the Rock Pi 4 (according to the schematics), the pins used for the LEDs are unconnected and GPIO0A5 is connected to the anode of a diode, which should make it read high (i. e. inactive).